dandokku/ecodogecoin/README.md

 ## Deployment

 The site can be deployed to platforms like Netlify, Vercel, or GitHub Pages with no additional backend requirements.

----

-If you want, I can also **combine this README style with the one I wrote for your beauty store**, so all your GitHub repos follow the same tone, structure, and branding.
-That way they feel like a unified dev portfolio.
-Would you like me to do that?